Dear Wheaton Parents,

 Is insurance mandatory?
 How does insurance work for my student?

 Yes.
 Insurance is mandatory for all international students.
 All students are automatically enrolled in the Wheaton Health Insurance Plan.
-To read more about health insurance, please go here (insert link here, student health services).
+To read more about health insurance, please go here (Health Insurance).
 Please be aware that health care in the United States is very expensive and health insurance will help to defray the cost.

-If my student is attending a Pre-Orientation program, do they need to attend the New Student Orientation program?
+If my student is attending the International Early Arrival Program, do they need to attend the Fall Orientation program?

 Yes.
-Both programs are different and each program is designed to meet each audience.
+Each program is different and each program is designed to meet each audience.

-What is the difference between Pre-Orientation and New Student Orientation?
+What is the difference between the Early Arrival Program and the Fall Orientation?

-Pre-Orientation is designed for students that identify with a specific identity group.
-New Student Orientation is for all new students regardless of how they might identify.
-For example, international student pre-orientation is for international students and dual citizens who have primarily lived and studied outside of the United States.
+EAP is designed for students that identify with a specific identity group.
+Fall Orientation is for all new students regardless of how they might identify.
+For example, International EAP is for international students and dual citizens who have primarily lived and studied outside of the United States.

 How does my student pick their housing?

-Your student will receive a packet of information that will include their housing application.
+Your student will receive information to their Wheaton email that will include how to sign up for housing.
 In the housing application, they will be asked lifestyle questions, personality questions and personal preferences in regards to living situations.
 Students use the housing portal as part of their application process to meet potential roommates.
 Student have also been known to meet via the Wheaton College Facebook page or Instagram.
 If your student fails to submit a housing application, they will be assigned housing.
-For more information on housing, please click here (insert link here).
+For more information about housing, please click here (Housing).

-Does my student need to register for International Pre-Orientation?
+Does my student need to register for International EAP?

 Yes.
 A link will be sent to all international students during the summer.